bregman-arie/devops-exercises/README.md

 <details>
 <summary>What does it mean when a database is ACID compliant?</summary><br>

 ACID stands for Atomicity, Consistency, Isolation, Durability.
-In order to be ACID compliant, the database much meet each of the four criteria
+In order to be ACID compliant, the database must meet each of the four criteria

 **Atomicity** - When a change occurs to the database, it should either succeed or fail as a whole.